m-zaman-khan/Employee-Management-System/README.md

 - Special thanks to my professors and peers for their guidance and support during the development of this project.

 ---

-Feel free to customize this description further to better fit your needs.